Writer / Dr. Ryan Kozlowski, Orthopedic Surgeon at IU Health West Hospital

 Following the RICE treatment after a fracture will help reduce the pain and swelling, and promote healing.
 During each stage, ensure that you do not overdo it or overstress your body.
 Your main goal should be to decrease pain and increase comfort.

 Maintain a healthy lifestyle.

 After a fracture, it’s normal to want to get back to the activities you were doing prior to your injury.
 However, if you jump into those activities too soon and without guidance, you could end up injuring yourself even more.
 Just like our muscles, exercise makes our bones stronger.
 Talk with your doctor about what types of physical activity are appropriate for your injury.
 Your doctor may recommend some at-home exercises or physical therapy.
+You can find more info here.
 Incorporating regular, low-impact movement into your daily routine will help increase blood flow to the injury.